heygleeson/Yadda/Spec.md

 #### Duplicate Tags

-Duplicate header tags within a node is invalid.
+Duplicate header tags within a node are invalid.
-The implementing program must either throw an error when encountering a duplicate tag or ignore all but the first duplicate tag.
+The implementing program must throw an error when encountering a duplicate tag.
-If the implementing program is ignoring later duplicates then the user should still be informed as the existence of duplicate tags.

 ### Body